• Skip to primary navigation

 Tips on how to prevent exploding bottles when making kombucha

 As for the building pressure, you need to use airtight bottles (avoid mason jars).
-For kombucha, bottles around 58 psi are usually sufficient.
+For Kombucha, bottles around 58 psi are usually sufficient.

-A simple trick to prevent bottles from exploding is to use one soft plastic bottle with each batch of glass bottles.
-When the Kombucha has ample fizz due to carbon-dioxide build up the plastic bottle will turn hard.
+A simple trick to prevent bottles from exploding is to fill one soft plastic bottle with each batch of glass bottles.
+The plastic bottle will turn hard when the Kombucha has ample fizz due to carbon-dioxide build.

 Now you know it is time to put them in the refrigerator.

-You can always “burp” your bottles for peace of mind.
-Just don’t do it too much or else you will lose all the carbonation that has been building up.
+You can always "burp" your bottles for peace of mind.
+But don't do it too much, or you will lose all the carbonation that has been building up.

 Related Topics: